 Skills & Powers

-Users are your customers - the better you understand & work with the people who pay for your product/service, the better your business.
+Whether you call them users or customers, the better you understand & work with the people who pay for your product/service, the better your business.

-Where your market research can tell you what your customers are doing, and data and statistics can tell you how they do it, user understanding can help you understand WHY they do it.
-WHY enables you to improve and expand your current business, and to find, or even create, new opportunities and avenues – WHY aligns your value proposition with the needs and desires of the people who buy your product.
+Where your market research can tell you what your customers are doing, and data and statistics can tell you how they do it, understanding your users means understanding WHY they do it.
+WHY enables you to improve and expand your current business, and to find or create new opportunities and avenues – WHY aligns your value proposition with the needs and desires of the people who buy your product.

 These are the four main vectors of Jesper W. of Copenhagen: